LordAshes/TaleSpire-LightPlugin/README.md

 "spotAngle" is a float indicating the angle of a spot light.

+"flicker" is a boolean (true or false) which determines if the light uses either or both of the plicker effects.
+Default is false.
+See "intensityMin" and "deltaMax" for details.

+"intensityMin" is a float that determines the minimum intensity that the flickering light will drop to.
+When flicker is on the intensity will randomly changes between intensityMin and intensity.
+Not used if the flicker setting for the light is set to false.
+As far as I can tell, this is the flicker method used by TS.
+Setting this to the same as intensity will produce a non-changing intensity.

+"deltaMax" is a float which determines how much the light can randomly shift when flickering.
+When this value is not zero the light will randomly shift in the x and y direction up to this value.
+This setting is ignored if the light's flicker setting is false.
+Used to make the shadows shift or "dance".
+Setting this setting to 0 will provide a non-shifting light.

 "sight" indicates if the light is personal light (e.g. darkvision) or regular light which benefits all party members.
 If true only mini owner and GM can see the light.
 If false then all players can see the light.